Target Exam

 Explanation:

-The age range typically associated with adolescence is (b) 12-18 years.
-During this period, individuals undergo significant physical, mental, and emotional changes as they transition from childhood to adulthood.
+During adolescence period, individuals undergo significant physical, mental, and emotional changes as they transition from childhood to adulthood.
 It is a time of rapid growth, self-discovery, and development of attitudes and beliefs that shape their identity and future.
 It is a critical period of transition from childhood to adulthood, marked by significant physical, cognitive, emotional, and social changes.
 During this time, individuals experience a variety of challenges and opportunities as they navigate their way towards maturity.

 One of the key aspects of adolescence is the physical changes that occur as individuals go through puberty.
 This includes the development of secondary sexual characteristics such as breast development in females, growth of facial and body hair in males, and changes in body shape.
 Hormonal changes during this period also contribute to increased height, weight gain, and the onset of reproductive abilities.